dodopizza/httpclient-resilience-policies/CONTRIBUTING.md

 3. If you've changed APIs, update the documentation.
 4. Increase the `VersionPrefix` in [Dodo.HttpClientExtensions.csproj](src/Dodo.HttpClientExtensions/Dodo.HttpClientExtensions.csproj).
 The versioning scheme we use is [SemVer](https://semver.org/).
 5. Ensure the test suite passes.
-6. Issue that pull request!
+6. Issue that pull request.
+7. Properly fill pull request body section.
+Best practice here is to describe your changes as a list of changes and add link to the according issue for each change.

 ## Report bugs and feature suggestions using Github's issues